 - Logging In to Netscape Console

 - The Navigation Tree

 - Customizing Your View of Netscape Console

+- Merging Configuration Data from Two Directory Servers

+- Administration Express

 Logging In to Netscape Console

 Netscape Console is a stand-alone Java application.
 When you start Netscape Console, you connect to an Administration Server in your network.
 Typically, you log in using your own user name and password.